MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	On the **Review synchronization tools** page, Holly discovers that it provides a **Help me decide** feature that recommends which synchronization tool to use based on your synchronization requirements.
 Holly decides to use this feature, so select **Help me decide**.

-9. The **Help me decide** option displays a list of predefined requirements that impact which synchronization tool an organization should use.
+9. By selecting the **Help me decide** option, the wizard displays a list of predefined requirements that can impact which synchronization tool an organization should use.
 In the list of requirements that appears, select the following Adatum requirements to see which sync tool the system recommends (Note how the recommendation either remains the same or changes after selecting each additional requirement): <br/>

 	- Select **I require the ability for users to access both on-premises and cloud-based applications using the same passwords (Password hash sync and Password writeback).**  <br/>